Hollywood Sportatorium: The Rock Mecca of South Florida

 Despite the Sportatorium's lack of success in attracting a sports franchise, it thrived as a concert arena.
 The largest concert venue at the time was a small outdoor amphitheater at Pirates World in Dania.
 Outdoor concerts were also held at Miami Stadium.
 But the biggest concern with those outdoor facilities was the frequent showers that would often washout concerts.
 The Sportatorium had a roof, and much more available seating.
 Although there were various problems with the facility, it quickly became the focal point for the big-name rock music scene in the 1970s and 1980s.
 Virtually every well-known rock band touring during that period performed on the stage of the Sporto.

 In 1971, the Sportatorium began a summer series of weekly rock concerts every Sunday at 2:00 p.m.
 The first truly big-name rock act to play the Sportatorium was Emerson, Lake & Palmer, on August 10, 1971.
 Less than a month later, on September 1, 1971, Led Zeppelin stopped at the Sportatorium on its North American tour.
 The remainder of 1971 saw MC5 and Alice Cooper on September 12, Grand Funk Railroad on October 15, and Fleetwood Mac on November 6.
-In December, the Sportatorium saw appearances by Spirit, The Amboy Dukes, Teagarden & Van Winkle, Bob Seger, Crabby Appleton, and Rain.
+In December, the Sportatorium saw appearances by Spirit, The Amboy Dukes, Teagarden & Van Winkle, Bob Seger, Crabby Appleton, The James Gang (Joe Walsh of The Eagles) and Rain.

 Deep Purple, with Uriah Heep as the opening act, performed the first concert of 1972 at the Sportatorium on January 13.
 The Allman Brothers Band played at the arena on January 22, just three months following the death of Duane Allman.
 Uriah Heep returned as a headliner in February, with Cactus as the opening act.
 In April, The Byrds, The Moody Blues, and Pink Floyd played concerts at the Sporto.
 On April 21 Creedence Clearwater Revival, with opening acts Freddie King and Tony Joe White, performed for the last time in Florida before the breakup of CCR.
 Following yet another visit mid-summer by Uriah Heep, Yes performed in September with the Eagles as the opening act.
 Beck, Bogert & Appice, Poco, and John Mayall played in October, and the year closed out in December with a visit from Humble Pie and return visits from the Allman Brothers Band and Fleetwood Mac.

 1973 saw concerts from John Martyn, Uriah Heep with Spooky Tooth, Frank Zappa with Foghat, Pink Floyd, Focus, Elton John, Emerson, Lake & Palmer and Chicago with Gentle Giant opening for them.
 On February 17 Free played their final show at the venue before breaking up for good.

 In 1974, there were concerts from Johnny Winter with Brownsville Station, Bob Dylan & The Band, New Riders of the Purple Sage with Commander Cody and His Lost Planet Airmen, The Beach Boys, King Crimson with Poco, The Guess Who, and Uriah Heep with Babe Ruth and Manfred Mann's Earth Band.